jazzband/django-waffle/docs/testing/user.rst

 When a flag, ``foo``, is in testing mode, simply provide the HTTP header ``DWFT-Foo: 1`` (or ``0``) to turn the flag on (or off).

-This feature can also allow for a downstream service to make the decison of enabling/disabling a flag, and then propagating that decision to other upsteam services, allowing for a more complete testing of more complex microservice infrastructures.
+This feature can also allow for a downstream service to make the decision of enabling/disabling a flag, and then propagating that decision to other upstream services, allowing for a more complete testing of more complex microservice infrastructures.